Ironing Board Chair

 Jefferson Chair | Bachelor Chair | Onit Chair | Three-In-One-Chair

-AMERICANS MOST POPULAR THREE-IN-ONE-CHAIR
+AMERICA'S OLDEST AND MOST POPULAR THREE-IN-ONE-CHAIR

 Also known as the Jefferson Chair-Bachelor Chair-Onit Chair

 It’s one of the most versatile and historical pieces of furniture in American history, yet it is as versatile and useful today as it was in the 18th century.
 Some think it may have been actually invented by Thomas Jefferson, and call it The Jefferson Chair, others call it a Bachelors’ Chair; others call it a three-in-one-chair, or an Onit.

 The Ironing Board Chair is the perfect home accessory, even in the most upscale homes.
 It is ideal in the master suite to reach up to high shelves in the master closets, to touch up wrinkles in the clothes, or use it at the vanity to apply makeup or to fix the granddaughters hair without having to bend over.

 Use it in the kitchen as an extra chair or bar stool, then have the step ladder to reach the tall cabinets, use it as a plant stand, or even as a time out stool.
 It also makes the perfect kitchen work table especially when using grandmas’ clamp on apple peeler, which won’t clamp on to the newer granite counter tops.
 Truth is known many kids depended on it being their easy access to fresh baked cookies on the counter, and reaching up for a glass to top it off with milk.

 Use it around the home to dust, change light bulbs or even trim the Christmas tree.